camilotejeiro/android_quotes_display_apps/documentation/user_functional_specification.md

 ### A house picture frame

-He would like to put his notes in a digital picture frame for displaying them in the house/apt ...etc.
-He uses an old android phone as a picture frame and installs the Random Quotes Application to display a random quote at periodic intervals (every hour, every day ...etc).
+He would like to put his quotes in a digital picture frame for displaying them in the house/apt ...etc.
+He uses an old android phone as a picture frame and installs the Random Quotes Application to display a random quote every hour.

 ### A personal reminder.

-She would like to keep her notes in her cell-phone and display a new quote on Tap or at periodic Intervals.
-She installs the Random Quotes Widget to display a random quote in her phone home screen at periodic intervals.
+She would like to keep her favorite quotes in her cell-phone and display a new quote on-tap.
+She installs the Random Quotes Widget and places the widget in her home screen.

-## Features & Issues to Solve
+## User Features & Issues to Solve
 ---

 ### Random Quotes Widget

-* Change project Ownership.
-    org.osohm
+* Add support to scan directories.
+    Support for scanning diretories and populating the book summaries list, so that you dont have to select file by file.
     > Done.

-* Add menu of different periodic intervals.
-    > Done.

-* Scan Directories.
-    Support for scanning diretories and populating the book summaries list,
-    so that you dont have to select file by file.
-    > Done.

-* Add support for variable widget updates.

 ### Random Quotes Libraries.

-* Integrated file/dir choser library.
+* Add support for integrated file/dir choser library.
     aFileDialog
     > Done.

 ### Random Quotes Application.

-* Change project Ownership.
-    org.osohm
-    > Done.

-* Fix deprecated functionality.
-    Wakelock and KeyguardLock.
-    > Done.

-* Add menu of different periodic intervals.
+* Add support to scan directories.
-    > Done.

-* Scan Directories.
     Support for scanning diretories and populating the book summaries list, so that you dont have to select file by file.
     > Done.

-* Select Start & End Time.
+* Add support to select daytime start & end time.
     When the picture frame turns on.
 When the frame turns off.
     > Done.

+* Add support for variable quote display updates.
+    1min, 5 mins, 30 mins, 60 mins ...etc.
+    > Done.

-## Posponed/Removed Features.
+## Posponed Features.
 ---

-* Open text file directly from view. (v3.0)
-    Could be nice (not necessary) when integrated with a nice text editor and server synchronization.
+**Potentially unnecessary**, postponed for later consideration.

+Can you postpone features?
+Group related features on same release and always minimize features; Only on a *need* to have basis.

+### Random Quotes Widget

+* Add support for variable widget updates (v2.2).
+    Based on an alarm utilities library.

+### Random Quotes Libraries.
+* Implement Alarm Utilities Library (v2.2).
+    Functinal interface around alarm manager.
+Support for inexact RTC timing.

+* Implement Database Storage Library (v3.0)
-* Change backend storage to a databse. (v3.0)
+    Change backend storage from SharedPreferences to SQLite.
-    Could be nice (not necessary) with large number of text files.
+    While unnecessary today, it could be nice when working with large numbers of text files.

+### Random Quotes Application.

+* Add support for precise Daytime events (v2.2).
-* Make daytime check based on alarm events, not tied to periodic updates. (v3.0)
+    Make daytime check based on alarm events, not tied to periodic updates.
-    Why? is it necessary?
-It's not!
-It works well.
-    Keep it Tied to the runnable update.
-You don't need it.
-KISS.

-* Put app in f-droid (removed)
-    Their instructions are terribly outdated.
-Had to troubleshoot all their commands and in the end it didn't work, spent a day on this, let's not do it again.
+    e.g. starting handler updates and turning ON the screen exactly at the user-chosen start_daytime.
+Stoping updates and turning the screen OFF at the user-chosen end_daytime.

+* Open text file directly from view. (v2.3)
+    Could be nice when integrated with a third-party text editor and server synchronization (unison?).

+## Removed Features.
+---

+**Completely unnecessary**, remove from further consideration, purge from future specs.